 Kaiser Permanente is a major employer in the Los Angeles area and throughout the United States.
 Even though this is a well-established company with a more than 70-year history, there have been many complaints of employment law violations by Kaiser Permanente.
 This includes allegations of wrongful termination, sexual abuse and harassment, discrimination, retaliation, and more.
-At The Rager Law Firm, our Los Angeles employment law attorneys want to discuss the main types of lawsuits that Kaiser Permanente faces.
+At Rager & Yoon – Employment Lawyers, our Los Angeles employment law attorneys want to discuss the main types of lawsuits that Kaiser Permanente faces.

 The California Fair Employment and Housing Act make it illegal for any employer to discriminate against an employee based on their:

 - national origin

 - genetic information